 10. Return on Assets (ROA)

-As an engineering firm, tracking your ROA is important because it gives you valuable insight into how efficiently your company uses its capital.
+Tracking your ROA is important for an engineering firm because it gives you valuable insight into how efficiently your company uses its capital.

-If you specialize in manufacturing, you may have many assets, and if you are primarily a consulting-based firm, you may have very few.
+If you specialize in manufacturing, you may have many assets; if you are primarily a consulting-based firm, you may have very few.
 Nonetheless, it can show you where you stand in terms of profitability among other similar firms within your industry.

-By taking an in-depth look into some of the most important KPIs for engineering firms, you can obtain a better idea of how your business is performing, how closely you are following your goals, and identify any issues limiting your success.
+By looking into some of the most important KPIs for engineering firms in-depth, you can obtain a better idea of how your business is performing, how closely you are following your goals, and identify any issues limiting your success.

-At Enkel, we understand that these KPIs are important, and we can help you manage your books so that you always have access to the most up-to-date financial information.
-Our team of experts understands that the health of your business depends on accurate and timely information, and we are here to provide it to you.
+At Enkel, we understand that these KPIs are important.
+We can help you manage your books so that you always have access to the most up-to-date financial information.
+Our team of experts understands that the health of your business depends on accurate and timely information, and we are here to provide it.
 Contact us today to find out how we can help.